raphaelmansuy/tutorials/32_context_engineering/03_what_is_context_engineering.md

 ## 3.1 The Context Taxonomy: Your AI's Information Diet

 Just like you wouldn't feed a bodybuilder the same diet as a marathon runner, different AI tasks need different types of context.
-Here are the six flavors your AI craves—think of them as food groups for smart systems:
+Here are the seven flavors your AI craves—think of them as food groups for smart systems:

 ```mermaid
 graph TB